finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 from_transaction_date = 'from_transaction_date_example' # str | The lower bound effective datetime or cut label (inclusive) from which to retrieve the transactions.
 There is no lower bound if this is not specified. (optional) to_transaction_date = 'to_transaction_date_example' # str | The upper bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the transactions.
 Defaults to return the latest version              of each transaction if not specified. (optional) filter = 'filter_example' # str | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Instrument\" or \"Transaction\" domain to decorate onto              the transactions.
+For example, to filter on the Transaction Type, use \"type eq 'Buy'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Instrument\" or \"Transaction\" domain to decorate onto              the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Transaction/strategy/quantsignal\". (optional)

 try: